 Why constant customer feedback is crucial for a successful product

-Customer feedback has long been recognized as crucial for helping companies to improve their products and services and brush up their customer satisfaction ratings.
-You design your product or service to meet customer needs, but that’s very difficult if you’re not sure exactly what they are.
+Customer feedback has long been recognized as crucial for helping companies to improve their products and services, and brush up their customer satisfaction ratings.
+Every successful business tries to design a value product or a service that meets customer needs, but that’s very difficult if you’re not sure exactly what they are.

-Time and again, brands have gone very wrong when they try to shortcut customer feedback.
-For example, Atari released the E.T. computer game that tried to spin-off from the movie.
+Time and again, brands have gone very wrong when they tried to shortcut examining constant customer feedback.
+For example, Atari released the E.T. computer game that tried to spin off from the movie.
 They rushed it out within 5 weeks without any customer consultation, and the result was a game that sold only 1.5 million copies, leaving 3.5 million to be buried in a landfill.
-The infamous New Coke failure also occurred because of product development processes that didn’t pay enough attention to consumer feedback.
+The infamous New Coke failure also occurred because of product development processes that didn’t pay enough attention to consumer feedback and customer experience.

-Traditionally, companies gathered customer opinions through feedback forms and focus group meetings, but those methods are slow, cumbersome, and can incorporate bias.
-Today's customers respond to new releases, products, and versions at the speed of light, so a new product can flop on social media before the first customer feedback survey even hits an inbox.
+Traditionally, companies gathered opinions about their products and services’ value through customer surveys, feedback forums, and focus group meetings, but those methods are slow, cumbersome, and can incorporate bias.
+Today's customers respond to new releases, versions, products, and services or even marketing campaigns at the speed of light, so a new product can flop on social platforms before the first customer feedback survey even hits an inbox.
 Consumers also have a lot less patience in our instant-reply culture.
 They expect that if they raise an issue about a company or a product, it will be acknowledged, addressed, and resolved immediately.
 They don’t expect to have to wait six months for the focus group findings to appear.

-As a result, customer feedback in 2021 needs to be swift, constant, and integrated, to ensure your product or service is successful.
-Here are the benefits of constant customer feedback for successful products:
+As a result, collecting customer feedback in 2021 needs to be swift, constant, and integrated, to ensure your product or service is successful.
+In order to improve customer satisfaction, the benefits of customer feedback must be evaluated and considered.

 Support CI/CD product design

 It’s typical for game companies to release a new update every week, and the pressure to get it right every time is high.
 Gamers have strong opinions about characters, levels, and strategy, and they won’t hesitate to express them.
-They’ll be quick to share on social media posts or through customer service messages if a new character is too powerful, for example, making it too easy to complete a level, or a token is too hard to find and the level is too tough to win.
+Based on their general experience, they’ll be quick to share their thoughts on social media posts or through customer service messages.
+They may discuss how a new character is too powerful, or that it is too easy to complete a level, or complain about a token that is too hard to find or that a certain level is too tough to win.

 When product development teams get feedback about the previous week’s level release, it helps improve their decisions for the next one.
-Gathering feedback in real-time through real consumer posts means developers hear it while they’re still working on the next release, so they can incorporate consumer comments immediately and make sure they’re keeping players happy.
+Gathering real-time constant customer feedback through posts means that developers hear it while they’re still working on the next release, enabling them to incorporate consumer comments immediately and make sure they’re keeping players happy.

 Troubleshoot small issues before they torpedo the entire product